-If the night sweats have a negative impact on your sleep, your care provider may recommend a different drug or have suggestions to help you manage the side effects.
+If the night sweats have a negative impact on your sleep, a doctor may recommend a different medication or have suggestions to help you manage the side effects.

 Sleep apnea is a condition that causes you to stop breathing while asleep, usually multiple times in a night.

 Obstructive sleep apnea generally occurs when something like throat tissue blocks your airway.
 You can also develop central sleep apnea when certain health conditions affect the function in your central nervous system.

 If you have sleep apnea, you might also:

 - feel tired during the day